Who is Voatz?

 Why won’t Voatz publicly share their source code, or why won’t Voatz open-source their platform?

-Like other election providers, Voatz is a for-profit company that has developed a proprietary technology, aiming to create a competitive advantage around elections accessibility and security.
-While we recognize this stance precludes Voatz from publicly sharing source code, we continue to submit to ongoing, independent third party security auditors, and invite the public to participate in our upcoming Community Voting Days in Boston this Fall.
+Like other election providers, Voatz is a for-profit company that has developed a proprietary technology, aiming to create a competitive advantage around elections accessibility, transparency and security.
+While we recognize this stance precludes Voatz from publicly sharing source code, we continue to submit to ongoing, independent third party security auditors, and invite the public to participate in our ongoing Community Voting Days in Boston this Fall.